JiaShengg/General-Assembly-Projects/project_4/README.md

 - Sensitivity: Refers to the true positive rate and summarizes how well the positive class (WnvPresnet) is predicted, particularly useful metric for imabalance classification dataset

 - AUC ROC score: The Area Under the Curve (AUC) - ROC curve is a performance statistic for classification issues at various threshold levels.
 AUC represents the degree or measure of separability, whereas ROC is a probability curve.
 It indicates how well the model can distinguish between classes.
-The AUC indicates how well the model predicts 0 classes as 0 and 1 courses as 1.
-The higher the AUC, the better the model predicts 0 classes as 0 and 1 classes as 1.
+The AUC indicates how well the model predicts the different classes.
+The higher the AUC, the better the model predicts the negative and positive classes.

 ---
 ## Executive Summary